|

 were many initial claims by

-on the scene of a long shower
+investigators on the scene of

-taken and that the perpetrator
+that the perpetrator spent a

-spent a long time in the
+long time in the trailer.

 The biggest